LABELS HAUNT US

-Adoption.
+Adoptive parent.
 Successful author.
 Missionary.
 Business owner.
 Public speaker.

 THE JOY OF GOD DREAMS

 These are just some of the dreams I get giddy about in my quiet times with God.
 My husband and I like to set aside a few days every year to pull out our God Dreams, pray over them, and create more.
 We also plan the next tangible steps to achieving these goals, keeping one another accountable.
-Recently, I had the joy of experiencing one of my longstanding God Dreams of becoming a published writer take off when my work was published in a Christian women’s magazine with several other doors opening as well.
+Recently, I had the joy of realizing one of my longstanding God Dreams of becoming a published writer when my work was published in a Christian women’s magazine with several other doors opening as well.
 It’s been incredible to see my small steps of faith and obedience paving the way to serve God through my writing.

 When we start to realize that God’s plans for our lives are not dependent on our physical or mental capacities, we close the door of defeat and open the door of possibility.

 What dreams or goals linger in your heart that you can’t seem to shake?
-Do you have a talent that might not be wholly refined, but that you’ve always wanted to pursue?
+Do you have a talent that might not be wholly refined but that you’ve always wanted to pursue?

 If you knew you couldn’t fail, what is one thing you’ve always wanted to do?
 If those dreams are in line with Scripture, I believe those desires are God Dreams, placed in you by the Spirit to glorify God and advance His Kingdom.